tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 ## Why Linux?

-The command-line environment provides the user with almost complete freedom to automate tasks typical in research or other work or study in technical fields.
+The command-line environment (equivalent to the *command* or *run* window on Windows) provides the user with almost complete freedom to automate tasks typical in research or other work or study in technical fields.

 **Linux** also gives the user much greater control over what happens and what does not happen on his or her computer.

-As a bonus, **Linux** comes packaged with thousands of free applications in such categories as: games, office suites, publishing and graphics, CAD, FEA, education, science, mathematics, music, art, and many others.
+As a bonus, **Linux** comes packaged with **thousands** of free applications in such categories as: games, office suites, publishing and graphics, CAD, FEA, education, science, mathematics, music, art, and many others.